 Our curriculum nurtures and prepares children educationally, socially, morally and physically for their continuing learning journey where doors will be opened, rather than closed, to future success.

-Reading- We actively encourage children to read for pleasure as this is an essential part of education.
+We actively encourage children to read for pleasure as this is an essential part of education.
 Children are enthused to read from their very first week in Reception through sharing daily quality texts and selecting books to take home to share with adults in their home environment.
-Children learn to read through our systematic phonics programme, Little Wandle (see below).
+Children learn to read through our systematic phonics programme, Little Wandle (further details below).
 Daily phonics lessons coupled with carefully selected books that match the children's phonic understanding offer all children the skills to become successful readers.

 Reading for pleasure provides wide and significant educational advantages across the curriculum and in preparation for children's next steps in education.